 There is an ongoing need to expand the number of bilingual, bicultural staff.
 Hiring persons who are bilingual and bicultural has always been a challenge, especially licensed clinicians.
 The DBH will continue to identify opportunities to expand the workforce to meet the needs of our cultural communities.
 The Central Regional Workforce Education and Training (WET) plan partnership is seeking to expand efforts to increase bilingual and bicultural persons into the BHSOC.
+The County has also explored other pathways and career track options to help addressing workforce needs.

 DBH also has a number of peer-driven services through contract providers.
 These organizations hire persons with lived experience and offer wellness and recovery focused services.
 Wellness centers also offer services to individuals to support wellness, including developing Wellness and Recovery Plans (WRAP) to support recovery.
+The county is also invested in the development of the peer workforce based on the value of lived experience in provision of services, with plans to fund training to increase the number of peers who are certified.